CW-Codewalnut/store-sap-backend/readme.md

 # Store SAP API
-Store SAP manages multiple stores, integrates with SAP for real-time data exchange, and uses Node.js with Express and MSSQL for the backend, offering the flexibility to use other SQL databases via Sequelize ORM.
+Store SAP manages multiple stores, provides api for petty cash, sales reciepts and expenses accounting, and uses Node.js with Express and MSSQL for the backend, offering the flexibility to use other SQL databases via Sequelize ORM.
 [Know more](https://docs.google.com/document/d/1ULlRpf-jDfHKAeWKCAUe1FJY_7_CHd-mLi5Ct5wLt1o)